 - Take the same approach as you would when doing any other kind of wildlife watching.
 It helps to be patient and keep still, as fish, like many other wild creatures, are sensitive to vibrations and noises.

-And the best places to spot them?
 The Falls of Shin in Sutherland, the Highlands, is known as being one of the best spots in the UK.
 If you are around the Perthshire region, head to Buchanty Spout, Easter Glenalmond near Crieff or to the Linn of Tummel and the nearby Pitlochry Dam Fish Ladder.
 At the Philiphaugh Salmon Viewing Centre near Selkirk in the Scottish Borders, you can not only see the salmon but experience the visitor centre dedicated to this species of fish.

 If you are a keen angler, salmon fishing season ends in most rivers on the 30th of November, so take advantage while you can.
 The River Tay in Perthshire, Aberdeenshire’s River Dee and the long River Spey in the Highlands have stretches where the chances of getting a bite are high.
-Why not find out more where you can try angling in Scotland?
+Why not find out more about where you can try angling in Scotland?